Nebius-Academy/boltz2-mk8s/tutorial.md

 4. Extracts it into a local directory.
 5. Deletes the temporary pod.

 Before downloading the results, the script waits for the indexed Kubernetes job `boltz-runner` to finish all 16 parallel tasks.
-The following command counts how many pods have completed successfully to confirm the run:
+The following command waits until completion and counts how many pods finished successfully:

 ```bash
 echo "Waiting for boltz-runner job to complete..."